atomisthq/docs/docs/quick-start.md

         atomist start --local

     The above command will install the project dependencies using NPM, compile the TypeScript, and start your SDM.
+Depending on your network connect, this may take a minute or more.

 5. In another terminal, start up the SDM feed so you can see what the SDM is doing.